Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # 1. Data
 **Gridded rainfall data products**
 The two main observation-based gridded rainfall products available for the UK are the CEH-GEAR (available [here](https://catalogue.ceh.ac.uk/documents/dbf13dd5-90cd-457a-a986-f2f9dd97e93c)) and HadUK-Grid (available [here](https://catalogue.ceda.ac.uk/uuid/4dc8450d889a491ebb20e724debe2dfb/)).
-For this project, we use daily 1km by 1km rainfall from each of these products.
+For this project, we use daily 1km by 1km rainfall from each of these products, which we have extracted from UKCEH servers and CEDA JASMIN respectively.

 **NRFA catchment boundaries**
 Downloaded from NRFA ([link](https://nrfa.ceh.ac.uk/data/search))

 **Rivers shapefile**
 Downloaded from OS OpenRivers ([link](https://www.ordnancesurvey.co.uk/products/os-open-rivers))

+I am happy to provide any of the above data, so please email me if you would like it.

 ## 1.1 Factors contributing to differences between CEH-GEAR & HadUK-Grid
 ### 1.1.1  A reduction in daily rain gauges in Upper Severn